awslabs/generative-ai-cdk-constructs/README.md

 # Design guidelines and Development guide

-If you want to add a new construct to the library, check out our first our [design guidelines](./DESIGN_GUIDELINES.md), then follow the [development guide](./DEVELOPER_GUIDE.md)
+If you want to add a new construct to the library, first check out our [design guidelines](./DESIGN_GUIDELINES.md), then follow the [development guide](./DEVELOPER_GUIDE.md)

 # Catalog